tony-aw/tinycodet/README.md

 Although this is a relatively small R package, I do understand you may not want to go through all the articles and help files of ‘tinycodet’ without knowing if the R package is even worth your time.
-Therefore, to get a quick glimpse of what ‘tinycodet’ provides, I kindly invite you to take a look at the [Get Started](https://tony-aw.github.io/tinycodet/articles/tinycodet.html) page on the website (<https://tony-aw.github.io/tinycodet/>).
+Therefore, to get a quick glimpse of what ‘tinycodet’ provides, I humbly invite you to take a look at the [Get Started](https://tony-aw.github.io/tinycodet/articles/tinycodet.html) page on the website (<https://tony-aw.github.io/tinycodet/>).